St. Andrew’s educates 480 pupils in total. Most age groups are oversubscribed.

 Children who are not offered a place at their preferred school will be placed on the school’s waiting list.
 The waiting list will be maintained only for the statutory period (until 31 December).
 Should any places become available they will be allocated in accordance with Salford local authority’s published admission criteria.
-After 31 December, if a parent wishes their child to remain on a waiting list for a school, they will need to reapply for a place using the procedure for in-year admissions.
+After 31 December, if a parent wishes their child to remain on a waiting list for a school, they will need to reapply for a place through the LA using the procedure for in-year admissions.

 Children who come under the fair access protocol will take precedence over those on the waiting list.

 Up to 60 full time places are available.
 Children can be admitted to the nursery when they are 3 years old provided they reach this age before 31 August in the year they are admitted.